alexolivero/Obscurify/README.md

 how unique your taste is compared to everyone else.

-As of now, this project contains three elements: on the backend, a few Node.js apps; and two versions of the frontend: an Angular app for desktop browsers and an Ionic PWA used for mobile users.
+As of now, this project contains three elements: on the backend, a few Node.js apps; and two versions of the frontend: an Angular 1.6 app for desktop browsers under the `/desktop` folder, and an Ionic PWA for mobile users found under `/mobile`.

-Obscurify uses three server-side node programs to function.
+Obscurify uses three server-side node programs to function:

 * `login_server` handles authentication with Spotify. the "/login" endpoint is hit and the flow starts when you hit the big "sign in" button.
 Runs on port 8001
 * `spotify_data_server` handles the retrieval of user data from both Spotify's (ex. your top tracks/artists) and Obscurify's servers (ex. total user count, your "current" list history, your Obscurify score percentile).
 Runs on port 8002